ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-overview.md

 * Education - Training for the team who migrates to NSX-T and then runs NSX-T.
 * Migration planning and preparation - Review the current NSX-V environment to understand the complexity of the migration, and key business drivers that impact migration.
 Select the topology for the target NSX-T environment.
-* Target platform selection, deployment, and configuration - This step also includes the setting-up of migration tools such as L2 bridging or VMware HCX.
-Or also third-party tools such as SPJ's cITopus or ReSTNSX's Migration Assistance Tool.
+* Target platform selection, deployment, and configuration - This step also includes the setting-up of migration tools, such as L2 bridging or VMware HCX.
+Or also third-party tools, such as ReSTNSX's Migration Assistance Tool.
 * Configuration migration - These tasks include the setting up of the overlay components, which include NSX-T segments, routing, load balancing, edge firewall, distributed firewall, and tagging.
-Configuration migration can be done manually through scripting, such as Terraform or third-party tools such as SPJ's cITopus.
+Configuration migration can be done manually through scripting, such as Terraform or third-party tools.
 * Workload migration - This step includes layer 2 network stretching, if required, and virtual machine migration.
 Migration techniques include VMware HCX migrations or Advanced vCenter vMotion.

 An example of a high-level migration workflow that uses the lift-and-shift migration approach with NSX-T L2 Bridge is as follows: